 How much does it cost to go to Hawaii?

 As a Hawaii Travel Agent, one of the most common questions that I get is, “How much does it cost to go to Hawaii?”
+This guide is dedicated to answering that question, and I am keeping it as updated as possible.
+This currently reflects pricing for 2026 and 2027.

-I’ve had a few people message me and ask if it’s possible to visit Hawaii for $1500-$3000, and the answer is absolutely not.
-Unless you are very creative (fully booking with credit card points, camping, etc.) a Hawaii vacation for two is going to start around $4000-$5000 and go up from there.
-Remember that these are averages, and of course, you can spend less, or quite a bit more, on a Hawaii vacation.
+I’ve had a few people message me asking if it’s possible to visit Hawaii for $ 1,500-$ 3,000, and the answer is absolutely not.
+Unless you are very creative (fully booking with credit card points, camping, etc.), a Hawaii vacation will cost several thousand dollars, and that is just a starting point.

 Meet Amy, a Hawaii Travel Agent